chenkang455/USP-Gaussian/README.md

 <h2 align="center">
-  <a href="https://arxiv.org/abs/2411.10504">USP-Gaussian: Unifying Spike-based Image Reconstruction, Pose Correction and Gaussian Splatting</a>
+  <a href="https://arxiv.org/abs/2411.10504">USP-Gaussian: Unifying Spike-based Image Reconstruction, Pose Correction and Gaussian Splatting (CVPR 2025)</a>
 </h2>
 <h5 align="center">
 If you like our project, please give us a star ⭐ on GitHub.  </h5>